Leah McKendrick: Early life

 McKendrick was born and raised in San Francisco, California.
+She grew up in the Richmond District and graduated from Sacred Heart Cathedral Preparatory.

 While studying at Chapman University she wrote, produced, directed, and acted in a number of short films and stage plays and graduated in 2008 with a BFA in theatre performance.

 Career

 In 2014, McKendrick wrote, produced and starred in the pop musical web series Destroy the Alpha Gammas.
 The series was critically acclaimed, and she was made a Webby Award honoree and received a Streamy Award nomination.

-In 2017, she wrote, produced and co-starred in her feature debut, M.F.A., which premiered at South by Southwest.
+In 2017, McKendrick made her feature film debut as a writer, producer, and actress with M.F.A. at its world premiere at the South by Southwest (SXSW).
+She began writing the film in 2014.

 In 2019, she was hired to write Paramount’s Grease prequel, Summer Lovin', which was later cancelled.
 In 2020, she wrote, directed and starred in the short film Pamela & Ivy, a feminist origin story for the supervillain Poison Ivy.
 The film premiered on Collider.
 The film was a Webby Award honoree for best writing.

 In 2022, McKendrick wrote, directed and starred in the feature film Scrambled, about a broke, single 34-year-old woman that decides to freeze her eggs following a breakup.
 The film was based on her own experience with egg-retrieval in 2021.
 The film premiered at South by Southwest in March 2023 and was released theatrically by Lionsgate in 2024.

 She was named one of IndieWire's "28 Rising Female Filmmakers to Watch" in 2023.

+In February 2023, it was announced that McKendrick was writing a legacy sequel to the 1997 slasher I Know What You Did Last Summer for Sony Pictures.
+McKendrick received story credits for her initial script for the 2025 film.

 Upcoming projects

-In February 2023, it was announced that McKendrick was writing a legacy sequel to the 1997 slasher I Know What You Did Last Summer for Sony Pictures.

-McKendrick is writing the upcoming holiday-comedy film Mrs. Claus for Netflix; The film will star Jennifer Garner and will be produced by Reese Witherspoon and Lauren Neustadter for Hello Sunshine.
+In April 2024, McKendrick was writing a holiday-comedy film, Mrs. Claus, for Netflix; the film has Jennifer Garner attached to star, and will be produced by Reese Witherspoon and Lauren Neustadter for Hello Sunshine.

-McKendrick is also set to write and direct an untitled monster project for Atomic Monster and Universal Pictures.
-James Wan and Michael Clear will produce the project with Judson Scott executive producing.
-Alayna Glasthal will oversee the project for Atomic Monster.
+In August 2024, McKendrick was attached to write and direct an untitled monster project for Atomic Monster and Universal Pictures, with James Wan and Michael Clear attached to produce.

+In June 2026, McKendrick was announced to write and direct Shania, a biopic about Shania Twain for Sony Pictures.